 Investment options in the Plan include common/collective trust funds managed by the Trustee or its affiliates.
-Prior to July 1, 2014, certain Plan investment and administrative fees were paid through revenue-sharing arrangements between the Recordkeeper and investment managers.
-These arrangements ceased as of July 1, 2014.
-Finally, the Master Trust holds shares of Exelon Corporation common stock.
+The Master Trust also holds shares of Exelon Corporation common stock.
 These transactions qualify as exempt party-in-interest transactions, in accordance with ERISA.
 There have been no known prohibited transactions with a party-in-interest.